ska-telescope/developer.skatelescope.org/src/tutorial/release-management/automate-release-process.rst

 Prerequisites
 =============

+.. todo: add a link to repo creation tutorial

 - You have a GitLab account and a project repository where your software package is hosted.
 - You have setup the `ska-cicd-makefile` as a submodule in your project.
 If not, add it as a submodule to your project using the following command: `git submodule add https://gitlab.com/ska-telescope/sdi/ska-cicd-makefile.git .make`.
 If you are working with an existing repository make sure the submodule is checked out using the following command: `git submodule update --init`